Crime in Jamaica

 Some areas of Jamaica, particularly population centers such as Kingston, Montego Bay and Spanish Town, experience high levels of crime and violence.
 Jamaica has had one of the highest intentional homicide rates in the world for many years, according to United Nations estimates.
 Former Prime Minister P. J. Patterson described the situation as "a national challenge of unprecedented proportions".
+In recent years, however, data has shown a marked decrease in homicides.
+In 2025, Jamaica recorded fewer than 700 murders for the first time in more than 30 years, reflecting a significant decline in the national homicide rate.

 Murder

-Though having recently having decreased rates of murder, with one of the lowest murder rates in the country within the 21st century, Jamaica still maintains one of the worst murder rates in the world.
+Though having recently decreased rates of murder, with one of the lowest murder rates in the country within the 21st century, Jamaica still maintains one of the worst murder rates in the world.
 There have also been criticisms of the lack of police transparency in Jamaican policing, with calls for police body cameras as the number of police killings have increased significantly during the efforts to curb gang violence.
 On 22 July, Jamaican police announced they had killed 5 men in St. Andrew parish, Kingstown after having allegedly been under fire.
 InSight Crime has cited greater policing authority and investigatory abilities as the primary source of Jamaica's murder rate declining.

 Much of the firearms in Jamaica are illegally trafficked from the United States, which are often brought into Jamaica by gang members or other unaffiliated criminals.

 When Jamaica gained independence in 1962, the murder rate was 3.9 per 100,000 inhabitants, one of the lowest in the world.
 In 2022, Jamaica had 1,508 murders, for a murder rate of 53.34 per 100,000 people, the highest murder rate in the world.

 Jamaica recorded 1,680 murders in 2009.
 In 2010, there were 1,428, in 2011, 1,125.
 2012 saw 1,097, 2013, 1,200.
 2014 totaled 1,192, 2015, 1,450, 2016, 1,350, 2017, 1,616 and 2018, 1,287.
 1,508 murders were reported in 2022.